Scille/parsec-cloud/docs/introduction.rst

 ============

-Parsec is a free software (AGPL v3) aiming at easily work and share your data in the cloud with a total privacy thanks to cryptographic security.
+Parsec is a free software (AGPL v3) aiming at easily share your work and data in the cloud in a total privacy thanks to cryptographic security.

 .. image:: parsec_snapshot.png